ChitambarLab/Development-Guide/README.md

 ### Get the latest code

-1. Switch to the `integration` branch: `git checkout integration`
+1. Switch to the `master` branch: `git checkout master`
-2. Get the most recent changes: `git pull origin integration`
+2. Get the most recent changes: `git pull origin master`

 ### Develop a new feature

+All new code should be developed in a feature branch named for the work it contains.

 A feature:
 * Performs a new task or modifies existing functionality.